Solved by Mutahar Iftikhar

-Next to them, another noticeable factor contributing towards worsening the energy crisis in Pakistan is considerable transmission and distribution loss.
-The use of outdated methods and technology is responsible for sizeable transmission losses; besides, 45% of total electricity is being stolen throughout the country due to old monitoring and billing methods.
+Next to them, another noticeable factor contributing to worsening the energy crisis in Pakistan is considerable transmission and distribution loss.
+Using outdated methods and technology is responsible for sizeable transmission losses; besides, 45% of total electricity is being stolen throughout the country due to old monitoring and billing methods.
 That means the other 55% must bear the burden of the losses in the shape of increased tariffs and taxes, pushing the prices higher.
 Thus, the current setup, which is unsustainable, needs to adopt modern technologies to monitor and reduce losses.
 To replace an outdated system with the new one requires considerable investment in the power sector.

 How to overcome the energy crisis?

 Keeping in view all the above antecedents for the widening energy crisis in Pakistan, the following suggestions, if implemented rigorously, can bring the country out of the malice of the energy crisis.
 First, bridging the supply-demand gap by constructing new power plants according to the future estimation of the country’s needs is indispensable.
 Next to it, a significant shift away from the current expensive oil and gas power plants toward cheap and renewable methods is the need of the hour.
 The options for cheap electricity, nuclear and coal power plants, are worth exploring.
 There is a dire need to update transmission and distribution lines and adopt new energy sector monitoring methods.
 Moreover, the energy crisis can be softened by reducing losses and improving bill collection methods.
 Last but not least, implementing national energy policies and plans is a must to meet the burgeoning future demand, which is expected to increase eight times by 2030 and twenty times by 2050.